Maurice Maréchal: World War II

 Maréchal's career was again interrupted by war.
 When the Germans occupied France in 1940, Maréchal supported the Resistance.
 He also steadfastly refused all offers to play in Germany, or even on the German-dominated French radio program concerts.
 After the war when he resumed his career he was stricken with a progressive muscular disease that took the strength from his bowing arm.
 He gave his last concerts in 1950, and spent the rest of his life teaching and appearing on international juries.

 Personal life

-Maréchal was married to the former Lois Perkins of Norwich, CT, USA, an actress.
+Maréchal was married to the former Lois Perkins of Norwich, Connecticut, US, an actress.
 They met in 1920 in France while Lois worked as a volunteer canteen worker with the American Expeditionary Force.
 They had a daughter, Denise, and a son.

 Maréchal died Sunday, April 19, 1964, at his home in Paris following a kidney operation.
 His funeral took place in the Cathedral of St. Benignus, Dijon, on April 22.
 He is buried in the cemetery of Péjoces in Dijon.